FluffyDiscord/roadrunner-symfony-bundle/README.md

     # take a lot of time or just boot up using only a few "emergency" workers
     # and then use dynamic worker scaling as described here https://docs.roadrunner.dev/php-worker/scaling
     lazy_boot: false

   # https://docs.roadrunner.dev/plugins/centrifuge
   centrifugo:
     # Optional
     # -----------
     # See http section
     lazy_boot: false

   # https://docs.roadrunner.dev/key-value/overview-kv
   kv:
     # Optional
     # -----------
     # If true (default), bundle will automatically register all "kv" adapters in your .rr.yaml.
-    # Registered services will have alias "cache.adapter.roadrunner.kv_NAME"
+    # Registered services will have alias "cache.adapter.rr_kv.NAME"
     auto_register: true

     # Optional